 - Letter from agency

 A written test is usually required and can be studied online as a first step.
 The Au Pair will go into the DMV and take and pass the written test.Then, the Au Pair will have to take a driving test in the car, so it is recommended that the Au Pair be prepared and get lots of experience on the roads and with the car she/he will be driving before taking this portion of the test

 - Country of Citizenship

-What to do if you get into a car accident
+What do I do if I get into a car accident?

 Should you be involved in a car accident, it is most important to first check if anyone has been injured.
 If anyone is hurt and is in need of medical attention, call 911 immediately.
 Also call 911 to report the accident.
 Calling 911 is free and will connect you with the local police.
 If at all possible, do not move the car until the police arrived so they can assess the scene.